Can you legally ride a motorbike in Vietnam as a tourist? The short answer is: It depends entirely on your home country’s treaty status.

 DO NOT BUY THIS.

-You do not need a license to ride a motorbike with an engine displacement under 50cc.
+You do not need a license to ride a bike under 50cc.

 Live here?
 Ride like you own it.
 Our long-term expat rentals are made for those working or living in Vietnam.